SquadcastHub/squadcasthub.github.io/pages/mydoc/round_robin_advanced_escalations.md

 **(1)** When a Squad is added in the escalation level and Round Robin Escalation is enabled, how would it work?

 Every user within the Squad would be notified when the Squad is added to the Assignment Ring for Round Robin rotation.
-Round Robin strategy is applicable to the entities in the Assignment Ring - Users, Squads and Schedules.
-Round Robin strategy is not applied to users within Squads and Schedules.
+Round Robin rotation is applicable to the entities in the Assignment Ring - Users, Squads and Schedules.
+Round Robin rotation is not applied to users present within Squads and Schedules.

 **(2)** When a Schedule is added in the escalation level and Round Robin Escalation is enabled, how would it work?

 Every on-call User/Squad within the Schedule would be notified when the Schedule is added to the Assignment Ring for Round Robin rotation.
-Round Robin strategy is applicable to the entities in the Assignment Ring - Users, Squads and Schedules.
-Round Robin strategy is not applied to users within Squads and Schedules.
+Round Robin rotation is applicable to the entities in the Assignment Ring - Users, Squads and Schedules.
+Round Robin rotation is not applied to users present within Squads and Schedules.

-**(3)** How are coverage gaps in Schedules handled when the Schedule is part of Round Robin Escalation?
+**(3)** How are coverage gaps in Schedules handled when the Schedule is part of a Round Robin escalation?

-When a Schedule is due for assignment next, it is assigned to whoever is currently on-call on that Schedule.
-In case no one is on-call due to a coverage gap, it will skip the assignment to the either the next entity in the Assignment Ring or escalates to the next level of the Escalation Policy.
+When a Schedule is due for assignment next, it is assigned to whoever is currently on-call in that Schedule.
+In case no one is on-call due to a coverage gap, it will skip the assignment to either the next entity in the Assignment Ring or escalate to the next level of the Escalation Policy (depending on how the rules are configured).
 This ensures that the coverage gap in the Schedule does not cause any incident to be missed.
-This is to ensure that a coverage gap on a schedule does not cause an incident to be missed.

 **(4)** What happens to the Round Robin Escalation when Users, Squads, Schedules are added or removed?

-Any Users, Squads, Schedules removed from the Assignment Ring, the Start Pointer is reset and points to the first User, Squad, Schedule again.
+Any Users, Squads, Schedules removed from the Assignment Ring, the Start Pointer is reset and points to the first User, Squad or Schedule again.
 One can easily drag and drop to rearrange the order of placement of the User, Squad, Schedule within the Assignment Ring.
+Note that the position of the Start Pointer will reset to the first User, Squad or Schedule upon rearrangement (drag & drop) as well.

 **(5)** Which of the time inputs added are absolute versus relative?

-- The **Escalate After** input field for each escalation level is absolute (this time is calculated from the time of incident trigger)
+- The **Escalate After** input field for each escalation level is **absolute** (this time is calculated from the time of incident trigger)
-- The input for repetition of the entire Escalation Policy field is absolute (the input at the bottom of the Escalation Policy)
+- The input for repetition of the entire Escalation Policy field is **absolute** (the input at the bottom of the Escalation Policy)
-- Every other time input within the Escalation Policy would be calculated as relative time
+- Every other time input within the Escalation Policy would be calculated **relative** to the **Escalate After** time for that level

 **(6)** How can I understand if Round Robin rotation is enabled for an Escalation Policy or not?